jinkoo2/myocr-examples/README.md

-# MyOCR client code examples
+# MyOCR client sample codes
 This is a set of code examples to use MyOCR web api.
 After cloning this to your local drive, run the following commands to run the sample code.

 ## node js / base64 encoding / axio